If your deck stain is peeling, I bet you wanna know how to fix it…

 It’s as simple as that…

-Ok, let me show you these “Laws” that govern how long your deck stain will last…
+Ok, let me show you these 6 of these 11 “Laws” that govern how long your deck stain will last…

 There’s simple reasons why your deck stain peeled…